Leporinus

-Leporinus is a genus of fish in the family Anostomidae native to South America.
+Leporinus is a genus of freshwater ray-finned fish belonging to the family Anostomidae, the toothed headstanders.
+The fishes in this genus are found in South America.
 The fossil species Leporinus scalabrinii, known from the late Miocene of Entre Ríos in Argentina, has only recently been added to this genus after being misidentified as a species of primate under the name Arrhinolemur scalabrinii for over 100 years.

 Species

-There are currently 78 recognized species in this genus:
+These are the currently recognized species in this genus: